-This is my sister’s, Liraz, recipe.
-She makes it better but she lives 6,745 miles away from here.
-And now, god knows, when will I be able to fly to visit her and the rest of my family.
-This dish is served as a side.
-We had it for lunch with another side dish of roasted smoked cauliflower, basic kohlrabi and cucumber salad, lemony tahini and schoog (or harissa).
-Light but filling and very satisfying.
-One of these days I will challenge myself to make couscous from scratch, like my grandmother did.
+My older sister, Liraz, gave me the recipe.
+I love how she makes it but she lives 6,745 miles away from me.
+God knows, when will I be able to fly again.
+This is a great side dish.
+The other day we had it for lunch with roasted smoked cauliflower, simple kohlrabi & cucumber salad, lemony tahini and schoog (or harissa).
+Light meal but filling and fulfilling.

 For the caramelized onion: